Cocktail party and crosstalk

 The cocktail party introduces a big problem to AI algorithms.
 AI algorithms can efficiently identify and extract a human voice from a noisy environment containing non-human sounds like dog barks or music.
 But, when it comes to identifying and extracting a specific human voice from a mixture that contains other human voices things get complicated for a single-source AI algorithm.

 So, how does our brain solve the problem?
 Our brain uses multiple input signals that help it identify and extract a single conversation from all the rest.
 In addition to analyzing the audio it will also use information like: the direction of each voice which is estimated using our two ears, it might also use basic lip reading based on input it gets from our eyes etc. As we can see solving this problem requires more than a single input and only an artificial brain that was trained to handle multiple input signals can solve this problem.
 The Noise Firewall solves the cocktail party problem using a similar technique.
-The Noise Firewall listens to multiple audio signals coming from multiple directions then it correlates them in real time and identifies the physical location of each speaker, builds a Noise Map and extracts the voice of a single speaker.
+The Noise Firewall listens to multiple audio signals coming from multiple directions then it correlates them in real time and identifies the physical location of each speaker, builds a Noise Map and extracts the voice of a single speaker from the voices of all other speakers.